Andreyhuey/Discord-Bot/README.md

  - Database Model
  - Write Bot Commands

-*Currently trying to fix Missing Access in order for it to function*
+*Currently trying to fix Missing Access Error in order for it to function*